Nootna8/SDTButtplug/README.md

-SDTButtplug

-This mod is made for SuperDeepthroat with it's modloader.
+SDTButtplug is a mod made for SuperDeepthroat with it's modloader.
 Which can be found at: https://www.undertow.club/downloads/sdt-loader.1828/

 It sends realtime data to supported sex toys using buttplug via intiface.
 Which can be found at: https://intiface.com/desktop/

-Todo's:
+Todo's: feel free to send a Pull Request!

  - Reduce/Fix movement stutter
  - Load the websocket URL via a settings file
  - Vibrate action on cumming